Simply LaKita

 • Add in the remaining 2 tablespoons of butter into the wok or skillet along with the cooked onion.
 Once it melts add in the 4 cups cooked rice.

-• Add in the 2 tablespoons soy sauce and 1 teaspoon toasted sesame oil with the rice.
+• Add 2 tablespoons soy sauce and 1 teaspoon toasted sesame oil to the rice.
 Stir the rice frequently, breaking it up as needed.
-Once the fried rice has been heated thoroughly and has also lightly browned, add in the egg and stir to evenly distribute.
+Once the fried rice has been heated thoroughly and has also lightly browned, add the garlic butter and scrambled egg, and stir to evenly distribute.

-• Serve warm with some yum yum sauce and store any leftover in an airtight container in the refrigerator up to 3 days.
+• Serve warm, topped with 2 sliced green onions and some yum yum sauce.
+Store any leftovers in an airtight container in the refrigerator for up to 3 days.

 The provided nutritional information is an estimate per serving.
 Accuracy is not guaranteed.